 Choosing your camp and understanding the herds’ movements is critical to making the most of a trip to experience the Great Migration.
 We give a summary of the herds’ movements and the best camps at different prices.

 Yellow Zebra Safaris have teamed up with WildlifePhoto.com, run by famous wildlife photographer Will Burrard-Lucas, to provide superb photographic ‘Great Migration and Big Cat safaris’ in Tanzania’s Serengeti National Park.

 One of the most striking feature of Tanzania's Selous Game Reserve is the wide Rufiji River, which winds its way more than 250km through the Selous and on towards the sea.
 A major advantage is that you can explore the area by boat!

-Mahale Mountains is a breathtakingly beautiful part of the world, with thousands of kilometres of jungle-clad mountains rising to peaks as high as 2,400 metres!
+Mahale Mountains is a breathtakingly beautiful part of the world, with thousands of kilometers of jungle-clad mountains rising to peaks as high as 2,400 meters!
 What makes it even better is that it is also home to the Mahale chimpanzees.